Matt-Crow/Maelstrom/README.md

 TODO:
 * use my application directory system from ARCDHWebAutomator
-* controller system a la maelstrom/gameplay/levelController.py
+* controller system for pages
 * make the game fun
 * I might want to replace the current method of serializing in-class with the Visitor design pattern using Python's JSONEncoder.
 The current method may